mmusiel/bit-calculator/README.md

 A C++ command-line tool for performing bitwise operations and visualizing binary representations.

 ## Features
-- Binary representation of decimal numbers
+- Binary and hexadecimal representation of decimal numbers
-- Basic bitwise operations (AND, OR, XOR, NOT)
+- Bitwise operations (AND, OR, XOR, NOT)
 - Left and right shift operations
-- Bit rotation
-- Memory-efficient implementation

 ## Building the Project
-[Instructions will be added as development progresses]
+While in "manual-version" or "stdlb-version" directory enter "make run" into command line

 ## Usage
 [Usage examples will be added with each feature]

 ## Development Status
-Project initialization phase - setting up repository structure.
+Building out "stdlib-version" first using bitset standard library

 ## License
 [MIT License details to be added]